 Counsellor/Psychotherapist (PG Dip, BA (Hons), MBACP)

 There are times when life feels challenging, difficult, frightening or simply ‘flat’ and it may be hard to see a clear way forward.
-Counselling can be a powerful dynamic for change; it offers clarity and hope by bringing focus and understanding.
+Counselling can be a powerful dynamic for change; it offers clarity and hope by bringing focus, insight and understanding.
 The decision to enter into a counselling relationship may feel daunting, yet the benefits can be immeasurable.
 Facing the reality of who we are requires trust and commitment from both client and counsellor.
 Brief periods of reflection may be as helpful as longer-term work.